Pre-College Academic Program

 SNR — recently named a best practice institution in a national study — provides a quality liberal arts education that develops critical thinking, writing, and oral communication skills, and the tech competence needed in today's job market.

-As part of your Bachelor of Arts degree, you will specialize in an area of interest, including Communications, Foreign Languages, and Psychology.Academics at SNR »
+As part of your Bachelor of Arts degree, you will specialize in an area of concentration, including Communications, Foreign Languages, and Psychology.Academics at SNR »

 A HEAD START ON A CAREER